zeitgeistapp/disease_documentations/README.md

 ## We need your help.

-If you want to help us out of free pieces, you are welcome.
+If you want to help us voluntaritly, you are welcome.

 We need many helpers: